hellohaptik/docs_haptik/docs/agent-chat/analytics.md

     Resolution Time here is same as defined above in Time stats.
 Just the change being, this metric is for the single agent.
 And the metric above is on a Team level.

-> Note that resolution time metrics shown here for agents and team both include the wait time i.e. the time when the chat was in waiting state.
-This resolution time value thus gives us the total time taken to handle a user chat end to end.
+> Note that resolution time metrics shown here for agents and team both do not include the wait time and the queue time.
+This resolution time value thus gives us the total time taken by an agent to handle a user chat end to end.

 4. **Chats received**

     Similar to the Total Chats received, this metric is calculated at an agent level.
-This includes chats that the agent completed, marked as waiting and chats that were re-assigned to the agent.
+This includes chats that the agent completed, marked as waiting or chats that were re-assigned to the agent.

 5. **Avg.
 User Rating**